lukebakken/message-queue-presentation/README.md

 Marketing comes back and is very excited about the sign up experience at FizzBuzz.
 But, they'd love it if the new user were sent an email with the current FizzBuzz newsletter, and maybe a text message greeting too.
 Users love that.

-So, FizzBuzz dev updates the code for creating a new user:
+So, FizzBuzz dev updates the code for creating a new user.
+Now, all those services would be injected in the ctor most likely but you get the idea since this is coded in PseudoSharp™:

 ```
-HtmlResult create_user(HtmlFormData fd, IDbRepository db, ITwilioManager tmgr, IEmailService esvc, IObjectBlobService blobs) {
+HtmlResult create_user(HtmlFormData fd, IDbRepository db, ITwilioManager tmgr,
+                       IEmailService esvc, IObjectBlobService blobs) {
     var usr = new UserModel(fd.Name, fd.Address, fd.Phone, fd.Email);
     try {
         db.Create(usr);